LawleyWorkshops/dml2017/usingSlack.md

 I also walk them through how to change notifications for the workspace, so that they don't get constant notifications from channels that are lower priority.

 ### Inviting Information Engagement
-I create some non-classwork channels that invite participation--this semester I created a music suggestions channel where they can post songs they'd like me to add to the class playlist (which I play on in the background when they're working on in-class exercises).
+In each class workspace, I create at least one non-classwork channel that invites playful participation--this semester I created a music suggestions channel where they can post songs they'd like me to add to the class playlist (which I play on in the background when they're working on in-class exercises).

 ![Slack music suggestions](images/slack-classroom-music.png)